 We have submitted claims on behalf of our Bextra and Celebrex clients.
 We now understand that there have been about 200 claims in total which is a surprisingly low number especially considering the widespread popular use of Celebrex.
 Bextra was a new drug introduced shortly before the Vioxx recall and there were not very many people taking it.
 We understand that some claims including those submitted several months ago are still being “assessed” and that no claims have been paid to date.
 Since the deadline has passed for further claims we have received some claim assessments for our clients and for some we have had to send in additional material.
 The assessments we have so far on Bextra look good and those clients are pleased.

-For the Vioxx claims we now have finalization of the settlement approval which allowed claims to be filed starting April 20, 2013.
+For the Vioxx claims we now have finalization of the settlement approval which allowed claims to be filed until August 2013.
 There are an estimated 1200 Vioxx claims that are to be submitted with our firm representing a substantial number of the people with Vioxx claims.
 The Vioxx recall received considerable publicity with many Vioxx users being switched to Celebrex after.
 The Vioxx claims was fought hard by Merck and had a much higher profile than the case related to Celebrex and Bextra.
 Pfizer has been far more co-operative in dealing with claims and a settlement in Canada was reached about a year earlier with more generous terms to the settlement.